Back to blog

 The Numbers Don't Lie

-DQ file violations account for roughly 12% of all FMCSA enforcement actions, and they are the area auditors spend the most time on during a compliance review.
 If you've read our DOT audit survival guide, you know the process.
-This article goes deeper on the specific violations that get carriers cited most often, with the enforcement data behind each one and concrete steps to prevent them.
+This article goes deeper on the specific violations that get carriers cited most often, with the enforcement context behind each one and concrete steps to prevent them.

 Here are the 7 violations FMCSA auditors cite most frequently, ranked by enforcement frequency.